Cyrax321/Langify-/README.md

 ## How To Use Langify 💻

-1. Clone or download the repo. 🔽
+1. Clone or download the repo.🔽
 2. Open `index.html` in your browser (it’s that simple). 😏
 3. Type your text, choose a language, and hit translate.
 That’s it, you’re good to go! 👌